-The typical cost for telemetering components can range from about \$1,500 to about \$5,000 for multiple meter sets, depending on the number of meters, the type of metering and the metering location(s) currently in place at a customer facility.
+The typical cost for telemetering components can range from about \$1,500 to \$5,000 for each meter.
+Costs will vary for multiple meter sets, depending on the number of meters, the type of metering and the metering location(s) currently in place at a customer facility.
 This is a one-time, up-front charge, payable to NFGDC prior to installation.